magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to do something after product collection limitations have been applied
+*  If one wants to do something after product collection limitations have been applied

 ### 77. catalog_product_collection_before_add_count_to_categories